 Tanking Up: Do not tank up right to the brim.
-Not only is there a chance of spillage while filling up, petrol also expands with heat and can overflow.
+Not only is there a chance of spillage while filling up (and riding), petrol also expands with heat and can overflow.
 Filler caps on many bikes do leak once the rubber seal hardens and cracks.

 Other Quick Tips to Improve Mileage

 - Get your motorcycle serviced regularly.
 Healthier a motorcycle and its engine, higher the fuel efficiency it will return.

 - Always ensure you use the recommended grade of engine oil in your motorcycle.

 - Run your two-wheeler with the recommended air pressure.
 Lower air pressure increases friction and hence harder it will be for your engine to rotate the tyre.

 - Ride at optimum speeds and avoid sudden jerks to the accelerator ie be linear in accelerating your motorcycle or scooter.
 Smoothness is the key, in acceleration, in braking and in maintaining speed which will deliver the best mileage.

 - Plan overtaking moves well in advance so that you don’t have to brake nor accelerate hard to pass a vehicle.